 Foça, known as Phokaia in ancient times, is a cute little town on the Aegean Sea, 70 kilometers (43 miles) north of Izmir.
 It's populations is around 30 thousand but in the summer time it goes up to 70 thousand with local and foreign holiday makers who prefer this area for its natural beauties, crystal clear water, small coves, and the climate.
+The town is a member of CittaSlow.
 Some of Foca's bays are rewarded with the Blue Flag, securing the clean waters of an area in the Mediterranean and Aegean seas.
 These are; 1st Mersinaki Cove (Samata Beach), 2nd Mersinaki Cove (Club Phokaia Hotel), 3rd Mersinaki Cove (ex-Club Med), 4th Mersinaki Cove (Hanedan Hotel), Yeni Foca Canak cove (Pollen Hotel).
 The town has many traditional stone houses which some of them have been used as boutique hotels.
 Foca is also famous for its Mediterranean Seals (Monachus Monachus), which are under preservation.
 Actually the city took its name from the seals.

 23 kilometers (14 miles) north of Eski (Old) Foca there is Yeni (New) Foca town, which has many summer houses.
 It was originally settled by Genoese who built a naval base here and called it Niyez Fokez or Phokainova, but today it's a modern summer resort for local people and doesn't offer much to foreign visitors.